isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### recurrenceIndex

-index of the recurrence if the journey is batch and recurring (first run has recurrenceIndex = 1)
+Index of the recurrence if the journey is batch and recurring (first run has recurrenceIndex = 1).

 Type: long

 #### isBatchToUnitary

-indicates if this unitary instance has been triggered from a batch instance
+Indicates if this unitary instance has been triggered from a batch instance.

 Type: boolean

 #### batchExternalKey

-if the instance has been triggered from a batch instance, batch external key
+If the instance has been triggered from a batch instance, batch external key.

 Type: string

 #### batchInstanceId

-if the instance has been triggered from a batch instance, batch instance id
+If the instance has been triggered from a batch instance, batch instance id.

 Type: string

 #### batchUnitaryBranchId

-if the instance has been triggered from a batch instance, unitary branch id
+if the instance has been triggered from a batch instance, unitary branch id.

 Type: string